+Global Strategy Sustainable Conservative Portfolio\

+\ This Fund is currently being wound up and is no longer available for investment.

-Investment Objective The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
+The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
 The Fund's risk profile is rated as 2 where 1 is a lower level of risk and 5 is a higher level of risk.
 The Fund aims to invest in assets that form part of a sustainable investment strategy but may also invest in assets that do not form part of a sustainable investment strategy in order to meet the Fund's aim of providing growth in line with its risk profile.

-[Note: see HSBC Risk Level Explanation section below] [Note: see Sustainable Investment Strategies section below for a summary of the strategies or contact the ACD for further information] Investment Policy To achieve its objective the Fund will invest a minimum of 80% of its value in collective investment schemes , which in turn provide exposure to bonds , share of companies (equities) and property securities.
+[Note: see Sustainable Investment Strategies section below for a summary of the strategies or contact the ACD for further information]

+To achieve its objective the Fund will invest a minimum of 80% of its value in collective investment schemes, which in turn provide exposure to bonds, shares of companies (equities) and property securities.
 The Fund may also invest up to 20% of its value directly in bonds and shares of companies where the investment objective can be more efficiently achieved.
-The Fund will be invested across global markets and under typical market conditions will have a bias towards exposure to bonds .
+The Fund will be invested across global markets and under typical market conditions will have a bias towards exposure to bonds through investment in collective investment schemes or direct investment in bonds.

 Under typical market conditions the Fund will invest a minimum of 70% of its value in assets that form part of a sustainable investment strategy.

-The collective investment schemes that the Fund invests in will, where appropriate be those managed or operated by the HSBC Group.
+The collective investment schemes that the Fund invests in will, where appropriate, be those managed or operated by the HSBC Group.
 Where this is not appropriate the Fund may invest in collective investment schemes operated by third party fund providers.

-The Fund may also invest in money market instruments , deposits and cash to manage day-to-day cash flow requirements.
-The Fund may invest in derivatives for efficient portfolio management purposes including hedging .
-This means investment techniques that aim to reduce risks reduce costs or generate growth and income .
+The Fund may also invest in money market instruments, deposits and cash to manage day-to-day cash flow requirements.

+The Fund may invest in derivatives for efficient portfolio management purposes, including hedging.
+This means investment techniques that aim to reduce risks, reduce costs or generate growth and income.
 The Fund may also use derivatives for broader investment purposes to help the Fund meet its objective.
-The Fund doe not intend to use derivatives extensively and their use will be consistent with the risprofile of the Fund.
-Investment Strategy This is one of a range of actively managed Global Strategy Sustainable Portfolio offered at different risk levels.
-The asset allocation of each fund in the range reflect the risk level.
+The Fund does not intend to use derivatives extensively and their use will be consistent with the risk profile of the Fund.

+This is one of a range of actively managed Global Strategy Sustainable Portfolios offered at different risk levels.
+The asset allocation of each fund in the range reflects the risk level.
 The Fund is managed with the aim of maximising returns in line with its agreed long term risk profile of 2, where 1 is a lower level of risk and 5 is a higher level of risk therefore any potential returns are likely to be limited by the risk profile of the Fund.

-The starting point for the Global Strategy Sustainable Portfolios is the asse allocation for each risk level.
+The starting point for the Global Strategy Sustainable Portfolios is the asset allocation for each risk level.

 The asset allocation positions are regularly monitored in order to make timely adjustments to the portfolios' allocations to reflect the Fund manager's views on the current market environment.

 The final stage in the investment process is deciding how best to take exposure to each asset class.
-This may be achieved by investing in collective investment schemes , investing directly in asset classes and investing in derivatives .
-The potential for the Fund to invest in assets that form part of a sustainable investment strategy, together with a focus on lower ongoing charges, is taken interconsideration when deciding which asset classes the Fund will invest in and how the Fund achieves exposure to those asset classes.
+This may be achieved by investing in collective investment schemes, investing directly in asset classes and investing in derivatives.

+The potential for the Fund to invest in assets that form part of a sustainable investment strategy, together with a focus on lower ongoing charges, is taken into consideration when deciding which asset classes the Fund will invest in and how the Fund achieves exposure to those asset classes.